Generalised time functions and finiteness of the Lorentzian distance: Background definitions, notation and results

-The proof of this proposition shows that if $S$ is an achronal surface then $F=I^+(S)$ and $P=M\setminus \overline{I^+(S)}$.
-That is, it may happen that $P\neq I^-(S)$, and therefore there could exist points in $P$ that are not in $I^-(S)$.
-A core part of this paper is the construction of an achronal surface, $S$, so that $F=I^+(S)$ \emph{and} $P=I^-(S)$.
-This allows us to assume that every point in $M$ is either in $S$ or is connected to $S$ via a timelike curve.
+Note that in Corollary \ref{cor.penrose3.15} the set $P$ is not necessarily equal to $I^-(S)$.
+A core part of this paper is the construction of an achronal surface, $S$, so that the unique future and past sets given by Proposition \ref{prop.penrose3.15} are $F=I^+(S)$ and $P=I^-(S)$.
+This allows us to assume that every point in $M$ is either in $S$ or is connected to $S$ via a timelike curve, a fact that we will exploit to define the needed functions.